tekkamanendless/rosco-dashcam-processor/README_FORMAT.md

    1. (4 bytes) Length of metadata (including these 4 bytes)
    1. (see above) List of metadata; see "Metadata"
    1. (see above) Stream data
-1. If stream type is "wb":
+1. If stream type is "wb" (then this is an audio stream):
    1. (2 bytes) Length of audio channel data
    1. (2 bytes) Length of everything until the end of the first channel
    1. (4 bytes) Timestamp (included in that second length) (appears to be in 1/1000000 seconds)